foundriesio/docs/source/getting-started/signup/index.rst

 .. hint::

-   Bootstrapping your Factory securely takes some time.
+   Bootstrapping your Factory takes less than **20 minutes** to complete.
-   Your first build will likely take **30 minutes** or more to complete.

-   Use this time to set up your development environment and get started with Docker commands.
+   You can click :guilabel:`Next ->` and this time to set up your development environment.
-   These guides do not require any hardware:

-   - :ref:`gs-install-fioctl`
-   - :ref:`tutorial-gs-with-docker`